node-class-may-2023/ComIT_Node/javascript.md

 * This is a better way to write our code
 * First we declare the function and then we use it
-* Hoisting can crear unexpected bugs
+* Hoisting can clear unexpected bugs
 * This won't happen in the newer node.js versions
 * You can prevent this problem setting your code to the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)
 * Use `use strict` in the following way